-Renewal Requirements for the CISSP
+Renewal Requirements for the CISSP [updated 2021]

 A person with this designation is deemed to have sufficient technical knowledge and skills to develop or enhance a security program when compared with standard worldwide measurements.

 There are stringent requirements that must be met in order to become recognized as a CISSP:

-What Are CISSP CPEs?
+What are CISSP CPEs?

-What Are CISSP AMFs?
+What are CISSP AMFs?

-What Is the Code of Ethics?
+What is the code of ethics?

-- Protect society, the common good, necessary public trust and confidence, and the infrastructure.
+- Protect society, the common good, necessary public trust and confidence and the infrastructure.

-- Act honorably, honestly, justly, responsibly, and legally.
+- Act honorably, honestly, justly, responsibly and legally.

 - Provide diligent and competent service to principles.